nyorain/vil/docs/design.md

 Just displaying the command buffer as "being in invalid state so we don't show its contents" sounds pretty sensible to me.

-In the end, we are trying to go for full shared ownership for all handles (it still makes sense for information that are truly shared and not owned by a specific handle/might outlive it like spirv shader module or renderpass data).
+In the end, we are not trying to go for full shared ownership for all handles (it still makes sense for information that are truly shared and not owned by a specific handle/might outlive it like spirv shader module or renderpass data).